MoiraMarques/projeto/bc-externalsites.md

 # Brightcove integration

-### Summary:
- - Amara dev work required is to:
-  - generate the url of a bc mrss feed using supplied parameters.
-  - recognize a feed as coming from bc and store the video id
-  - generate dfxp files of all completed languages
-  - add brightcove to external sites configuration page
-  - implement syncing via the externalsites app and using the bc media write api.

 ### Currently:
  - Have support for brightcove player in new editor
  - Able to import individual bc urls